aws-powertools/powertools-lambda-python/docs/quickstart.md

 * Add a new Lambda configuration to a SAM template file to map the Lambda function to the required path and HTTP URL method.

-This could result in a number of alike Lambda files and large SAM configuration file with similar configuration sections.
-In this case if we see that the addition of new URL paths lead to the boilerplate code, we should lean towards the routing approach.
+This could result in a number of alike Lambda files and large SAM configuration file with similar configuration sections. if we see that the addition of new URL paths lead to the boilerplate code, we should lean towards the routing approach.
 !!!
 Info
     If you want a more detailed explanation of these two approaches, we have explained the considerations [here](.. /core/event_handler/api_gateway/#considerations)

 The simple code might look similar to the following code snippet.
 === "app.py"